LIouche/zenllama-wbe/README.md

 # ZenLlamaWBE:DK
 **ZenLlama Web Build Environment: Dev Kit**

 ZenLlamaWBE:DK is an integrated development environment and dev toolkit designed for converting web-based projects into native Android apps.
 It combines powerful file management, a multi-tab code editor, and a streamlined build system into one lightweight app.
-Built for developers who want full control, minimalism, and speed—without relying on legacy toolchains like Gradle.
+Built for developers who want full control, minimalism, and speed.

 ---